Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property type will give the best return in Florence over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Florence is a well-maintained two-bedroom apartment in a liquid neighborhood just outside the historic core, such as Campo di Marte or Rifredi.
+As of early 2026, the property type expected to deliver the best total return over five years in Florence is a well-located, good-condition apartment of 50 to 80 square meters in a liquid neighborhood slightly outside the very top price tier -- the kind of unit that is easy to rent, easy to sell, and does not require ongoing capital expenditure.

 How will new infrastructure projects affect property prices in Florence over 5 years?